Overview of Communication Impairment: Effective Practices in Determining Eligibility in NJ

-It describes preschool and school age eligibility criteria for speech language therapy based on initial assessments, explains what constitutes an adequate assessment of suspected deficit areas, discusses the concept of cognitive referencing as related to provision of speech language services to students with below average IQ and corresponding language abilities in the state of New Jersey, lists NJ dyslexia laws and ASHA’s position on SLPs screening and assessing students for literacy based disorders as well as lists DOE and NJSHA/SAC resources available to SLPs.
+This presentation describes New Jersey’s preschool and school age eligibility criteria for speech language therapy based on initial assessments, describes cultural and linguistic considerations in SLP assessment, eligibility, and therapy services, discusses the concept of cognitive referencing as related to provision of speech language services to students with below average IQ and corresponding language abilities in the state of New Jersey, lists NJ dyslexia laws and ASHA’s position on SLPs screening and assessing students for literacy based disorders as well as suggests helpful free resources available to SLPs.

 Due to the specialized nature of this presentation it is best applicable to individuals who are residing and/or working in the state of New Jersey.
 This is because it explicitly addresses and quotes portions of the NJ special education code pertinent to speech language and literacy assessments of school-age children in the state of New Jersey.